 Catt worked her way through school by washing dishes, teaching, and serving as a librarian’s assistant.
 She joined the Crescent Literary Society, which only allowed men to speak in meetings.
 She defied the rules and spoke up during a debate, becoming the first female student to give an oration before a debating society.
 This started a discussion about women’s participation in the group and ultimately led to women gaining the right to speak in meetings.
 As an officer in the debating society, she learned parliamentary procedure, a skill that enhanced her ability to conduct efficient meetings.
 Catt also advocated for women’s participation in military drills as a form of exercise and established military drills for women.
 She was a member of Pi Beta Phi fraternity.

-What was her life like when her boss at the newspaper station harassed her?
+What was her life like when her boss at the newspaper sexually harassed her?

 What was Catt doing at the time she met each of her husbands?